rubygarage/nextjs6-graphql-client-tutorial/README.md

 yarn add react-jss
 ```

-React-JSS provides components for JSS as a layer of abstraction.

-Benefits compared to lower level core:
+We use React-JSS because it provides components for JSS as a layer of abstraction and has the following range of benefits compared to lower level core:

 - Theming support.
 - Critical CSS extraction.